 Cape Cross Seal Colony

-40 miles/ 60 kilometers north of Henties Bay lies the Cape Cross Seal Reserve, a protected headland that provides a home for the largest breeding colony of Cape fur seals in the world.
-During peak breeding season (November to December), the beaches are completely concealed from view by a writhing mass of fur seals, numbering over 200,000 in total.
-At this time, newborn pups are a highlight.
-Visitors can observe the seals from a 650 feet/ 200 meter walkway.
-Cape fur seals survive predominantly on fish, and their dietary preference is evident in the stench of their faeces.
-Visitors to the Cape Cross seal colony will therefore need a strong stomach!
+Cape fur seals survive predominantly on fish and their dietary preference is evident in the stench arising from the colony.
+Visitors to Cape Cross will need a strong stomach!
 The colony is also incredibly noisy, as males war over territory and pups call repetitively for their mothers.
 However, despite the noise and the smell, the colony is a fascinating sight.
-There are two subspecies of Cape fur seal, and the one seen at Cape Cross is found exclusively in South Africa and Namibia.
+There are two subspecies of Cape fur seal and the one seen at Cape Cross is only found in South Africa and Namibia.

-Despite the Skeleton Coast’s seemingly inhospitable environment, wildlife nevertheless manages to thrive here.
+Despite the Skeleton Coast’s seemingly inhospitable environment, wildlife manages to thrive here.
 Lodges like the Hoanib Skeleton Coast Camp offer 4x4 game drives through the dunes and to nearby oases, to which animals are drawn by the irresistible scent of water.
 Keep an eye out for classic desert species including Hartmann’s mountain zebra, gemsbok, springbok and steenbok.
 In terms of predators, black-backed jackals and brown hyenas are the most commonly spotted, although cheetah amazingly survive here as well.
-Some species, like the desert elephant, the desert rhino and the desert lion, are especially adapted to life in the waterless environs of the Skeleton Coast.
-Unlike most other African destinations, animals in this area of Namibia are free-roaming and unrestricted by game park fences.
-Birders will also find plenty of interest on the Skeleton Coast, ranging from desert endemics like the Rüppell's korhaan and the Benguela long-billed lark, to the pelagic birds of... the coast.